12-year-old Infected With COVID-19 Dies In Belgium - UrduPoint

 The government gave no other details, notably not saying whether she had any other underlying health problems.

-The girl's school, located in the city of Ghent, issued a statement about the "sad news" and expressing condolences to the girl's family.
+The girl's school is located in the city of Ghent, whose mayor Mathias De Clercq issued a statement about the "sad news", expressing condolences to the girl's family.

-It added that the girl, whom it did not name, had not been at the school since March 13, just before a nationwide shutdown.
+It added that the girl, whom he did not name, had not been at the school since March 13, just before a nationwide shutdown.

 It was the first death of a child in the coronavirus crisis in Belgium, which has now recorded 705 deaths according to the latest official toll.